magicarrow73/262-final-project/README.md

 Group 10 (Kevin Cong, Russell Li)
 ---

-# gRPC Fault-Tolerant Chat System
+# CS 262 Final Project: Combinatorial Auction

 This project implements a robust distributed combinatorial auction service using gRPC and Raft consensus.
 Following the specifications, our system is designed to remain available and consistent even if several nodes fail.
 The state is replicated across a cluster of nodes, and users can create accounts, log in, start auctions, show bids, and review auction results.